 Article 36(1)(d) of the Asylum Act governs the issuance of travel documents for refugees and, where necessary, for beneficiaries of subsidiary protection.
 The validity of these documents is 5 years for both types of protection.
 The travel documents have similar format, but only the refugee travel document refers to the 1951 Refugee Convention.

 The beneficiary has to go personally to request the expedition of the document to the OAR or to the competent provincial police department of foreigners.
 There are no formal limitations to the permitted area of travel except the country of origin of the person benefitting from international protection.

 Travel documents for beneficiaries of international protection issued by other countries are accepted in Spain.
 Spain has also ratified the Council of Europe Agreement for Transfer of Responsibility for Refugees.

-The number of travel documents issued in 2018 and 2019 is not available.
+The number of travel documents issued in the years between 2018 and 2022 is not available.